akshayxstack/SCT_WD_3/README.md

-Tic Tac Toe Pro - Browser-Based Game
+**Tic Tac Toe Pro - Browser-Based Game**

+SkillCraft Technology Internship – Task 1

+Author: CH D S Akshay

+Domain: Web Development

 Tic Tac Toe Pro is an interactive browser-based game created as Task 3 of my internship at Skill Craft Technology!
 It gives you a great way for two players to play Tic Tac Toe online with a fun interface that is responsive.

 Project Summary